LinqLover/python-kotlin-rpc-demo/server/README.md

   --seed SEED
 ```

-On Windows, you can run `python -m rpc_demo_server` manually instead.
+On Windows, you can run `python -m rpcdemo_server` manually instead.

 ## Testing